ysmood/nokit/doc/readme.jst.md

 `npm -g i nokit`

-, then have fun with your `nofile`, it can be js, coffee or livescript.
+, then have fun with your `nofile`, it can be js, coffee, babeljs or livescript.
 For more information goto the `CLI` section.

 # Quick Start